 I had fierce cravings today.
 I wanted chips, cookies, bread, a bagel… and I wanted them all day.
 But I resisted.
 This has been the hardest day so far and let’s just say I hated Brian all day because he had no cravings at all.

-For breakfast, I made us separate egg scrambles because I wanted bacon in mine.
+For breakfast, I made separate egg scrambles because I wanted bacon.
 We both had a base of broccoli, asparagus, tomatoes, and eggs, but my scramble was a Bacon And Asparagus Breakfast Scramble, and Brian’s was a Mushroom And Asparagus Breakfast Scramble.
-(He loves mushrooms and I hate them.)
+(He loves mushrooms.
+I hate them.)

 For lunch we used some of the hard boiled eggs and made Crunchy Egg Salad Lettuce Wraps with almonds and celery, which tasted much, much better than I expected.

 For dinner, we had a simple Thai Red Curry Vegetable Stir-Fry with carrots, onions, asparagus, and red bell pepper.
 Spicy and super delicious.